choop-lang/Choop/Syntax.md

 ```

 Voids can also have parameters.
 Parameters can either
 have no type or have a type.
+Arrays or lists however
+are **not** allowed as parameters.

 These 2 examples show parameters with and without types: